GeNIOS: an (almost) second-order operator-splitting solver for large-scale convex optimization: Applications

 \subsection{General convex programs}

 Recall that \method{} solves convex optimization problems of the form

-where the variables are $x \in \reals^n$ and $z \in \reals^m$, and the problem data are the functions $f$ and $g$, the linear operator $M$, and the vector $c$. \method{}, heavily leverages multiple dispatch in the Julia programming language~\cite{bezanson2017julia} to implement fast primitives for inexact ADMM.
+where the variables are $x \in \reals^n$ and $z \in \reals^m$, and the problem data are the functions $f$ and $g$, the linear operator $M$, and the vector $c$. \method{} uses multiple dispatch in the Julia programming language~\cite{bezanson2017julia} to implement fast primitives for inexact ADMM.
 The base \method{} implementation uses a fully generic interface, accessible through \method{}'s \genericsolver{}, which we describe in this section.
-In the subsequent sections, we will detail how this interface is specialized for quadratic programs and machine learning problems, each of which has its own interface.
-Multiple dispatch allows \method{} to make performance optimizations for these problem subclasses while still using the infrastructure of the \genericsolver{}.
+In the subsequent sections, we will detail how this interface is specialized for quadratic programs and machine learning problems, each with its own interface.
+Multiple dispatch allows \method{} to optimize performance for these problem subclasses while using the infrastructure of the \genericsolver{}.